nouredinekn/digital-store/README.md

 | GET    | `/orders`                    | View all orders                          |
 | DELETE | `/delete/{id}`               | Delete a product catalogue               |

-## Contributing

-Contributions are welcome!
-If you have suggestions for improvements, feel free to create an issue or submit a pull request.

-1. Fork the repository
-2. Create a new branch (`git checkout -b feature/YourFeature`)
-3. Commit your changes (`git commit -m 'Add some feature'`)
-4. Push to the branch (`git push origin feature/YourFeature`)
-5. Open a pull request

 ## Acknowledgements